leeib3041/Lets-Use-Python/Introduction/What_Is_Python.md

 Okay, here we go from the start:
   1. Open your terminal

   2. Here is what my terminal looks like when I run all the commands I mentioned above.
 Give it a try (don't do it in your python environment yet).
   ![](Images/start1.png)
   Notice that `pip list` gave me an error but `pip3 list` didn't.
 Your result may vary, but worry about why `pip list` did not work in this instance.
 Also, note that I have to type `python3` and `pip3` in order to specify version 3.x.x.
 By default, because we have both version 2 and 3, typing only `python` will refer to python version 2.x.x.
 This is important because of what we are doing the next step.
   3. Recall that Python is an interpreted language.
 In short, that means we do not have to previously create a file to compile.
 Instead, we will use a Python Interpreter to directly execute our instructions.
-This is where specifying 2 or 3 is important.
+This is where specifying 3 or not is important.
 Look below:
   ![](Images/2vs3.png)
   Just like how we had to specify `python3 --version` to see what build of version 3 we were on, we also have to tell the terminal we want to open python 3's interpreter.
   4. Now let's exit the interpreter by typing `exit()`.
 Simple as that.